PerimeterX/perimeterx-php-sdk/README.md

 Finally, run the `phpunit` command, or `phpunit <testName>` to execute a specific test (e.g. ```phpunit PerimeterxCookieTest```)

 ###Pull Request
 After you have completed the process, create a pull request to the Upstream repository.
-Please provide a complete and thorough description explaining the changes.
+Please provide a complete and thorough description, explaining the changes.
 Remember this code has to be read by our maintainers, so keep it simple, smart and accurate.

 ###Thanks
 After all, you are helping us by contributing to this project, and we want to thank you for it.
-We highly appreciate your time invested in contributing to our project, and are glad to have people like you - kind helpers.
+We highly appreciate your time invested in contributing to our project.